devedmonton/codevid19.com/policies/rules.md

 ### Judging

 During the final prize round a team of expert judges will review each entry.
-Teams entering their projects for prizes will be expected to be available to answer judges questions via email, and if possible in person.
+Teams entering their projects for prizes will be expected to be available to answer judges’ questions via email, and if possible, via video conferencing.

-Teams may also be asked to confidentially share source code and project details with judges so that they might better evaluate a projects merits.
+Teams may also be asked to confidentially share source code and project details with judges so that they might better evaluate a project’s merits.

-Failure to communicate or supply judges with access to a project could impact a projects success in the competition.
+Failure to communicate or supply judges with access to a project could impact a project’s success in the competition.

 ### Intellectual Property

 All teams will continue to own the intellectual rights to their work and projects during and after this competition.

-Projects are encouraged to open source their code where applicable, but are not required to do so.
+Projects are encouraged to open-source their code where applicable but are not required to do so.
 During judging teams may be asked to provide judges access to source code to verify technical and other claims.
 Failure to do so could disadvantage or disqualify teams during judging, at the discretion of the judging committee and organizers.

-Teams are welcome to use someone else's assets (e.g. libraries, frameworks, templates, source code, images, etc.) but are required to comply with the licenses for these assets.
+Teams are welcome to use someone else’s assets (e.g. libraries, frameworks, templates, source code, images, etc.) but are required to comply with the licenses for these assets.
 Teams may be asked to supply proof they have done so.
-Teams violating license and intellectual property rights of others my be disqualified and forfeit prizes awarded them.
+Teams violating license and intellectual property rights of others may be disqualified and forfeit prizes awarded them.

 ### Media Consent